 The keywords in the list below used to be evergreen, however, they are now retired or deprecated meaning we won’t expect them to appear on any more sets.

 Some keywords become deciduous, rather than being retired completely.
 Deciduous keywords are still printed on new cards but don’t appear in every set so they aren’t considered evergreen anymore.

 For a closer look at each keyword and why it’s no longer evergreen, see our articles!

 Evergreen keywords are used in every Magic set to summarize some of the most common rules you’ll find on the cards.

 Keyword Actions describe actions players can take in a game.
 Keyword Abilities summarize specific things individual cards can do.
 Keywords that are evergreen now, may be retired or become deciduous in the future as MTG changes.

-Keywords have been used since the start of the game and are a fundamental part of what makes Magic unique, distinct, and enjoyable.
 If you want to know more about a specific keyword and see the best cards with each ability, check out our keyword articles!